This recipe is my all time favorite fall squash recipe. It’s this roasted butternut squash & red onion soup.

 - Preheat oven to 375 degrees.

 - Once the butternut squash is tender take out of oven.
 At this point the vegetables are done.
 You can serve this as a side dish if you like.

-In a pot heat 1 tbsp olive oil and sauté crushed garlic.
-Add the roasted vegetables.
-Add 1 tsp thyme or any herbs of your choice.
-Add 4-5 cups vegetable broth or 1 carton broth and cook for 10 minutes until all the soup comes to a slow boil.
+- In a pot add the roasted vegetables, salt, pepper, and 1 tsp thyme or any herbs of your choice.
+Add 4-5 cups vegetable broth and cook for 5 minutes until all the soup comes to a slow boil.

 - Take the soup off the stove and puree with a hand blender.
 Place the pan back on the stove and add 1 cup whole milk or 1/2 cup cream if you want.
 Mix into the soup over low heat.

 - Cook’s Notes: If you prefer your soup chunky, you can skip the blending process and just add cream and serve.
 This will make a soup that has chunks of sweet butternut squash and caramelized onions in a creamy broth.
 You can also choose to skip the cream completely and serve the soup in it’s own broth as well.